 Out of 8GB RAM, you get 7.69GB of usable RAM, and about 5.1GB of RAM is free when default apps are running in the background.
 Out of 128GB internal storage, you get about 116GB of free storage.
 Since this has UFS 2.1 storage, we got sequential read speeds of about 494MB/s.
 Apart from the usual set of utility apps, Google apps and realme’s own set of apps, it comes pre-loaded with Helo, WPS Office, UC Browser, and Hot apps and Hot games tab.
 You can easily uninstall these apps.

 Fingerprint sensor and Face unlock

-The phone has an in-display fingerprint sensor on the back, and the company is using GOODIX G3.0 sensor same as the XT.
+The phone has an in-display fingerprint sensor, and the company is using GOODIX G3.0 sensor same as the XT.
 It immediately unlocks phone just by keeping your finger so that you don’t have to press it.
 You can add up to 5 fingerprints.
 You can also use the fingerprint for app local and payments in apps.
 The phone also has face unlock, but it is not as secure as fingerprint since it can be unlocked with a photo, but there are some additional options so that it doesn’t detect when you close your eyes.

 Music Player and Multimedia